 Advice and Tips

-An expert gives you 4 tips on how to negotiate your starting salary.
+Four tips on how you should negotiate your starting salary.

-– It’s when you’re starting a new job that you most often get the biggest salary increase.
-And even many jobs give you the right to an annual salary review, it can still take a long time to work your way up to the salary level you want if your starting salary is low, says Anette Moldrem.
+“When you’re on your way into a new job, you often get the biggest salary jump.
+Even though you have the right to an annual salary review in many jobs, it can take a long time to work the payout up to the level you want if the starting salary is low,” says Bernt Almbakk, legal advisor at Tekna.

 Tekna – your best career advisor

 Need help writing a good application and CV?
 Or reviewing a job offer or contract?

 Almbakk emphasizes how common it is to negotiate salary, and how important it is that you dare to do just that.